Greg-Johns/Greg-Johns.github.io/src/pages/2014-07-03-grokker/index.md

 Imagine a large grocery chain gave you access to the anonymized purchase history of all its customers.
 Your tasked with creating a user experience for the retailer to explore this data, discover insights, and apply them to make their business more profitable and their customers happy.

 > This problem was originally given to me by a company I interviewed with.
 Candidates where given a day to work through the problem and come up with rough, sketches, wire-frames or whatever they could to convey a solution.
-They never called me back so it might not have been the kind of answer they where looking for but I thought it a fun exercise and wanted to get some more use out of my efforts so here's what I came up with.
+They never called me back so it might not have been the kind of answer they were looking for, however, I thought it a fun exercise and wanted to get some more use out of my efforts so here's what I came up with.

 #### *Answer:*